Lightning-Universe/lightning-bolts/docs/source/classic_ml.rst

     trainer.test(test_dataloaders=dm.test_dataloader(batch_size=12))

-Any input will be flattened across all dimensions except the firs one (batch).
+Any input will be flattened across all dimensions except the first one (batch).
 This means images, sound, etc... work out of the box.

 .. code-block:: python